14 August 2010

 Tareq was another one I got to spend more time with...

 Actually, this was a very touching relationship for me to observe... between Ruven, a jewish american Rabbi and Tareq, a palestinian Muslim...
-In the end of the camp, Ruven shared how much he learned with his brother Tareq and how much this relationship meant to him...
-Tareq was also staying few more days after the camp and Ruven invited him to his house and his synagogue for the Sabbath meeting...
+At the end of the camp, Ruven shared how much he learned with his brother Tareq and how much this relationship meant to him...
+Tareq was also staying a few more days after the camp and Ruven invited him to his house and his synagogue for the Sabbath meeting...
 This is a small part of what the camp was about...

-Ethan, here in his "Non-violent communication" workshop (the best workshop, for me personally)...a real sweet and peaceful heart...he's so gifted in so many things, but what I most admired was the way he so clearly communicated ...I wish I could have had more time with him, but he was often busy...and he would sleep early (wise as well), so , no "cabin time", :-)...
+Ethan, here in his "Non-violent communication" workshop (the best workshop, for me personally)...a real sweet and peaceful heart...he's so gifted in so many things, but what I most admired was the way he so clearly communicated ...I wish I could have had more time with him, but he was often busy...and he would sleep early (wise as well), so , no "cabin time"...

-All the other staff I get to meet a bit during the first week, and occasional times during the 2 weeks of the camp, but as I said, there was no time for all (unfortunately), but I would like to leave here my thanks to all, the way each one touched me somehow during this time...
-Farah, J.C., Jo, Steff, Jill, David, Liz, Audrey, Hiba and Jade, Anya, Daniel MacShane, Robin, Brandon... there were 2 staff members who came with the kids only on the second week that I didn't had the chance to know as all the others... it was Jackson (who I actually met before in Belfast...I know his mom better) and another girl from South Africa (that I totally forgot her name...shame!!! but not her face)...
+All the other staff I got to meet a bit during the first week, and occasional times during the 2 weeks of the camp, but as I said, there was no time for all (unfortunately), but I would like to leave here my gratitude to all, the way each one touched me somehow during this time...
+Farah, J.C., Jo, Steff, Jill, David, Liz, Audrey, Hiba and Jade, Anya, Daniel MacShane, Robin, Brandon... there were 2 staff members who came with the kids only on the second week that I didn't have the chance to know as all the others... it was Jackson (who I actually met before in Belfast...I know his mom better) and another girl from South Africa (that I totally forgot her name...shame!!! but not her face)...

-staff training... each region had to present their historical time-line... here, the Israel/Palestine group... it often brings tension ...they actually have two sides of the same history...
+staff training... each region had to present their historical time-line... here, the Israel/Palestine group... it often brings tension ...

 USA staff group...